From Absolute to Relative Code Comprehensibility Prediction: Introduction

-The latest study~\cite{Scalabrino:TSE19} evaluated six traditional machine learning models (\eg Support Vector Machines) to predict six comprehensibility metrics or proxies (\eg understandability ratings and answers about code correctness) collected from 50 students and 13 professional developers, who engaged in understanding 50 Java methods from open-source projects.
+A recent study~\cite{Scalabrino:TSE19} evaluated six traditional machine learning models (\eg Random Forests) to predict six comprehensibility metrics or proxies (\eg binary understandability and answers about code correctness) collected from 50 students and 13 professional developers, who engaged in understanding 50 Java methods from 10 open-source projects.
 Unfortunately, the trained models performed poorly, achieving F1-scores between 0.59 and 0.77 when predicting the majority class (low understandability), and very poorly on the minority classes (high understandability), with F1-scores of 0.48 and 0.37.
-This suggests that these models have low discriminatory power and likely perform no better than basic baseline models such as random classifiers.
+We interpret these results to mean that these models have low discriminatory power and might perform no better than basic baseline models such as random classifiers, and we validate this interpretation in our study.